Learn something now! - Watch the Online OT PT CEU Course Trailer

-This online intermediate-level course is designed to be the premier reference tool for the evaluation and treatment of balance and vestibular dysfunction.
+This online intermediate-level vestibular balance dysfunction OT PT CEU Course is designed to be the premier reference tool for the evaluation and treatment of balance and vestibular dysfunction.
 Diane Wrisley’s evidence-based research and clinical applications provide an encyclopedia of information for the clinician to master evaluation and treatment techniques for balance and vestibular disorders.
-This course encompasses over 30 years of experience in research, clinical skill, and program development.
-Many of the functional assessment tools presented in this course and utilized in todays rehab environment has been researched and developed by Dr. Wrisley.
+This vestibular course encompasses over 30 years of experience in research, clinical skill, and program development.
+Many of the functional assessment tools presented in this course and utilized in today’s rehab environment have been researched and developed by Dr. Wrisley.
 The information presented in this course provides the clinician with evidence-based validity for the tools and techniques utilized in evaluation and treatment programs and enhances the clinician’s understanding of when to appropriately use each tool in a variety of settings.

 Details about this Online Continuing Education Course